LEGO Batman The Movie DC Super Heroes United.

 I recommend getting the set, if for no other reason than the great minifigure.
 The movie won’t last more than a single watch, but it’s got some enjoyable moments and bonus features.
 Don’t be turned off by the cheap case and poor menus, as it’s not a huge feature film, and it’s fairly inexpensive.

-"Creating a Brick Flick: Part 1 - Pre-Production" in the Brick Flicks & Comics Academy!
+take a look at some of the amazing lessons in the Brick Flicks & Comics Academy!

 Reply to this topic